Ukraine in the Eurovision Song Contest 2009: Final

 The final took place on 8 March 2009 at the National Palace of Arts, hosted by Maria Orlova and Timur Miroshnychenko.
 "Beauty Saves the World" performed by Nikita was withdrawn prior to the final due to contractual restrictions.
 The remaining fourteen entries that qualified from the semi-final competed and the winner, "Be My Valentine" performed by Svetlana Loboda, was selected through the combination of votes from a public televote and an expert jury.
 Ties were decided in favour of the entries that received higher scores from the jury.
 The jury panel that voted during the final consisted of Vasyl Ilashchuk (President of NTU), Roman Nedzelskyi (First Vice President of NTU), Yevhen Kalensky (Vice President of NTU), Oleksandr Ponomaryov (singer, represented Ukraine in 2003), Serhiy Kuzin (CEO of Russian Radio Ukraine), Volodymyr Bebeshko (composer) and Taras Petrynenko (composer and singer).
-In addition to the performances of the competing entries, Irina Rosenfeld, Mika Newton, Nikita, 2009 Belarusian Eurovision entrant Petr Elfimov, 2009 Lithuanian Eurovision entrant Sasha Son, 2009 Polish Eurovision entrant Lidia Kopania, 2009 British Eurovision entrant Jade Ewen and Ukrainian 2004 Eurovision Song Contest winner Ruslana performed as guests.
+In addition to the performances of the competing entries, Irina Rosenfeld, Mika Newton, Nikita, Petr Elfimov, Sasha Son, Lidia Kopania, Jade Ewen, and Ruslana performed as guests.